Desparion7/ModezpShop/README.md

 ECommerce written by myself use redux, router etc. MERN.The shop have a lot functionally.
 If you want to see  it from admin perspective please wrote to me.
 I will send you login and password.

+# Access by normal user or you can create new account
 # email:example@gmail.com
 # password: 123456
 # Following functionality: